swiftlang/swift-evolution/proposals/nnnn-effectful-readonly-properties.md

 #### Swift Concurrency

 An asynchronous call cannot appear within a synchronous context.
 This fundamental restriction means that computed properties and subscripts would be severely limited in their ability to use Swift's new concurrency features.
-The only concurrency capability available to them is spawning detached tasks, but the completion of those tasks cannot be awaited in synchronous contexts in order to produce an answer:
+The only concurrency capability available to them is creating detached tasks, but the completion of those tasks cannot be awaited in synchronous contexts in order to produce an answer:

 ```swift
 // ...